ibm-cloud-docs/watson-assistant/web-chat-security-enable.md

 Save the generated key pair in a secure location.

+Make sure these keys are accessible only by your server code.
+Never pass them to a client browser through your website.
+{: important}

 ## Generating a JWT
 {: #web-chat-security-enable-jwt}

 To use web chat security, you must configure the web chat on your website to send a JSON Web Token (JWT) with each message to the assistant.
 The JWT is used to verify the origin of messages sent from your website, and optionally to carry additional encrypted data.
 Your website will need to be able to generate a new JWT at the beginning of each session, and also whenever an existing JWT expires.

+Do not hardcode a JWT in your website code or share JWTs between users.
+{: important}

 On your server, implement a function that generates and returns a JSON Web Token (JWT) that is signed with your private key.
 You will use this token to verify the origin of messages sent from your website, and optionally to carry additional encrypted data.